 Global Equity is using FactSet to conduct their emissions measurement.
 FactSet is their portfolio performance and risk management platform and using FactSet allows Global Equity staff to integrate carbon emissions measurement into their existing portfolio management process.
-However, FactSet is an equity-oriented platform and not suited for debt securities.
-That led Fixed Income to look at alternative measurement options, ultimately choosing Aladdin as their measurement platform.
-Fixed Income uses Aladdin to manage their portfolio risk and performance so using Aladdin allows their emissions measurement to be integrated within their existing portfolio management process.
+Fixed Income likewise chose Aladdin as their measurement platform allowing their emissions measurement to be integrated within their existing portfolio management process.
 It should be noted that both platforms utilize the same underlying source for company carbon emission data: MSCI.